 Preheat oven to 375.

-Grease a large baking sheet and set to the side.
+Grease a large baking sheet and set it to the side.

 Heat the oil in a large skillet over medium-high heat.